getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.md

 #### add(asset, [options])

 The add method does its best attempt to match an asset based on file extension.
 It is a convenience method, it's better to call one of the direct methods for CSS or JS.
-The priority defaults to 10 if not provided.
-A higher number means it will display before lower priority assets.
-The pipeline attribute controls whether or not this asset should be included in the combination/minify pipeline.
+See the direct methods for details.

 !!
 The options array is the preferred approach for passing multiple options.
-However as in the previous examples, you can use a shortcut and pass in an integer for the **second attribute** in the method if all you wish to set is the **priority**
+However as in the previous examples, you can use a shortcut and pass in an integer for the **second argument** in the method if all you wish to set is the **priority**.

 #### addCss(asset, [options])

 This method will add assets to the list of CSS assets.
 The priority defaults to 10 if not provided.
 A higher number means it will display before lower priority assets.
-The pipeline attribute controls whether or not this asset should be included in the combination/minify pipeline.
+The `pipeline` option controls whether or not this asset should be included in the combination/minify pipeline.
+If not pipelined, the `loading` option controls whether the asset should be rendered as a link to an external stylesheet or whether its contents should be inlined inside an inline style tag.

 #### addDirCss(directory)